christinadeng-1015/LaTex-Resume/README.md

 ![Resume Screenshot](/ChristinaDeng_resume.png)

 ### License
+All the data is owned by Christina Deng.
-Format is MIT but all the data is owned by Sourabh Bajaj.
+Format is MIT and template created by Sourabh Bajaj.